The Fujifilm X-T5 shrinks while adding advanced photo features

 The X-T5 keeps much of the same design as its predecessor.
 Fujifilm

 Fujifilm has made some design tweaks to the camera, but the familiar DSLR-style body has stayed mostly consistent.
-Many Fujifilm shooters consider that a very good thing since the XT-series cameras handle excellently.
+Fujifilm shooters consider that a very good thing since the XT-series cameras handle excellently.
 Lots of tactile controls make the camera easy to navigate without diving into the menus.

 The top of the camera maintains basically the same layout, including a dedicated ISO dial on the left side, as well as exposure compensation and shutter speed dials on the right.
 Fujifilm knows it has a good thing with this design and hasn’t done much to mess with it.